PoisotLab/ms_straight_lines/manuscript.md

 network.
 The question our model should address is therefore, how many of these
 $S^2-(S-1)$ "flexible" links are actually present?
-A second key piece of information is that the presence of a link can be viewed as the outcome of a discrete stochastic event, of which the alternative outcome is that the link is absent.
+A second key piece of information is that the presence of a link can be viewed as the outcome of a discrete stochastic event, with the alternative outcome that the link is absent.
 We assume that all of these flexible links have the same chance of being realized, which we call $p$.
 Then, if we aggregate across all possible species pairs, the expected number of links is